7.1.1 Allocation of Funds

 Recently Separated Military Service Personnel

 Members of a uniformed military service of the United States who, within twelve (12) months of separation from such service, enroll in an academic program and demonstrate an intent to become domiciled in Georgia.
 This waiver may also be granted to their spouses and dependent children.
-This waiver may be granted for not more than one (1) year (BoR Minutes, June 2004, amended October 2008).
+(BoR Minutes, June 2004; October 2008; October 2013).

 As of the first day of classes for the term, a non-resident student can be considered for this waiver under the following conditions: